-Teaching and Learning Methods: A short series of lectures, seminars and screenings support students' understanding of their own work within a contemporary context by showcasing and discussing inspirational examples of contemporary film and media practice that expand on a variety of approaches to as well as theories and methods of creative production.
-Alongside, students initiate ideas, treatments and scripts.
-Students organize themselves into creative teams with individuals taking specific Heads of Department roles in order to undertake appropriate research and development as well as early pre-production planning as necessary to creatively develop the projects they are attached to.

-Working in teams, students pitch their major projects to a panel of industry professionals and tutors.
+Teaching and Learning Methods: Students initiate ideas, treatments and scripts and organize themselves into creative teams with individuals taking specific Heads of Department roles in order to undertake appropriate research and development as well as early pre-production planning as necessary to creatively develop the projects they are attached to.
+Working in these teams, students pitch their projects to a panel of industry professionals and tutors.
 Projects are selected and green-lit for production on the basis of how persuasive the pitch is in convincing the panel that it is bold and clear in its vision as well as well-formed and achievable.
-Students are expected to work on one major piece as a Head of Department.
+Students are expected to work on one major piece as an Head of Department.
 However, by negotiation, they may also take a minor role on other projects during this period.
-Projects are usually executed in production teams that mirror professional film and media practice.
-Those projects not green-lit for production in this module are supported to overcome identified issues through further development so they can be pitched again in second semester module, Production 2.
-Alternatively, they may be pursued as a minor project in another first semester module Specialist Practice.
+Projects are usually executed in production are supported to overcome identified issues through further development and can be made as an individually-directed production in this module.

+Supported by specialist tutors is offered throughout the module.
 A range of advanced level workshops is on offer to enable students to further develop their skills and techniques in relation to professional requirements.
 In addition, significant technical support is offered to students during production.
 A final teaching day enables the presentation of completed projects to the whole cohort for the purpose of a live critique.
 This reflects on the quality of the finished product as well as team's and personal professional performance in the context of academic critique and industry practice.